nyudlts/ultraviolet/docs/develop/SAML-integration.md

     'auto_confirm': True
     }
 }

+# The following is a hacky implementation.
+It should be False for a fresh ultraviolet installation.
+After creating a community and adding the nyuusers role to the community using ultraviolet-cli, add the community ID as a list here
+# For example: COMMUNITIES_AUTO_UPDATE = ["c441b9c2-40e0-4035-96cc-8e13bd28d0f7"] where c441b9c2-40e0-4035-96cc-8e13bd28d0f7 is the community ID retrieved from the ultraviolet-cli communities_create command.
+If one
+# community is updated here, no need to update for subsequent communities, they add new group members automatically.
+COMMUNITIES_AUTO_UPDATE = False

 SSO_SAML_ROLES = {
         # Default role to be assigned to all SAML logged in users - remove this if not required
         # Unique role for each added SAML configuration needs to be specified here